-Amanda Mancini is the SENDCo and she has a clear understanding of our children’s needs and ensure they have access to the support required to enable them to achieve their full potential.
+Amanda Mancini is our SENDCo.
+She has a clear understanding of our children’s needs and ensures they have access to the support required to enable them to achieve their full potential.

 Please click on the below links to access our school and trust policies.

 - Norfolk Local Offer – information about SEND in Norfolk

 - www.norfolkparentpartnership.org.uk – Information to support parents locally

 - www.familyvoice.org.uk – Information to support parents locally